 From the moment a staff member arrives at their place of work, their safety needs to be managed and any risks mitigated.
 No matter where they are working, inside a central workplace or offsite, their safety is the organisation’s responsibility.
 This includes travelling in a company-provided vehicle, a privately-owned vehicle that is used for company business or any other form of transportation.

-In terms of risk assessment, review which work risks should be dealt with first.
+In terms of risk assessment, review which workplace risks should be dealt with first.
 Risks with potentially significant consequences, such as chronic ill-health, serious injury or death, should be at the top of the priority list, as should those that are more likely to occur

 Keep in mind that once risks have been identified and eliminated or minimised, some element of risk may remain.